-OSAP has made a special arrangement with 28 Beaumont Street, a medical practice in central Oxford (only a 5-minute walk from the OSAP offices) that offers a full range of medical services to OSAP students.
+OSAP has made a special arrangement with 28@Northgate (formally 28 Beaumont Street), a medical practice in central Oxford (only a 5-minute walk from the OSAP offices) that offers a full range of medical services to OSAP students.
 Through our arrangement, your visits are partially subsidized, and OSAP will pay half the normal fees for any needed consultations.

 During the OSAP Orientation Program, one of the doctors from 28 Beaumont Street will speak to students on making appointments and the medical services offered, handling major and minor illnesses, the National Health Service (N.H.S.), confidentiality, requests for home visits, emergencies, and other important aspects of medical care whilst studying in Oxford.